microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 Configuration profiles provide reusable blocks of configuration that can be used and swapped out at runtime (with the exception of the InputActions profile) to meet the demands for most Mixed Reality projects.
 This allows you to style your configuration for different input types (driving vs flying) or different behavior's your project needs.

-> For more details on profile use, please check the [Configuration Profile Usage Guide]() (Coming soon)
+> Configuration Profile Usage Guide is coming soon

 In some cases, it might make sense to swap out the underlying system that provides a capability with either a custom developed service or an alternate 3rd party implementation (e.g. swapping out the speech provider from an OS version to one on Azure)

-> For more detail on writing your own compatible systems for use in the toolkit, please see the [Guide to building Registered Services]() (Coming soon)
+> Guide to building Registered Services is coming soon

 ## The main Mixed Reality Toolkit configuration profile